tclahr/uac-docs/docs/collectors.md

 ### max_file_size
 <span class="optional">Optional</span>

-The maximum size of a file to hash, in bytes.
+The maximum size of a file to hash in bytes.
 Any files bigger than this will be ignored.

 ```yaml
 artifacts: